 What’s cooler than cool?
 Safety!
-Well, at least when it comes to boats and boat insurance.
+Well, at least when it comes to boat safety and boat insurance.

 I know this isn’t what anyone thinks when it comes to boats and boating, but staying safe might be easier than you think.